 Fees cover the following program components:

-- Marina Site Visit, Cost: $300 After completing training and a self-evaluation, Michigan marina operators schedule a site visit with a certification specialist through Michigan Boating Industries Association (MBIA).
-The program provides two consultations with trained certification specialists.
-MBIA schedules site visits for all Clean Marina participants.
+Marina Site Visit, Cost: $300.
+After completing training (in-person Certification Workshop or review of Resource Guide) and the self-assessment (certification checklist), a site visit will be scheduled by MBIA with a certification specialist.
+The program provides three consultations with trained certification specialists.
 You will be provided with a binder template to assist you in organization of the materials pertaining to your certification effort.